Updated: 6 Aug 2020 at 14:57

 If you need to work from home

-Do I have to go to work if my children can’t go to school?
+Do I have to go to work if my children can’t go to school or childcare is not available?

 If you need to stay at home to look after your children, you are legally entitled to unpaid dependant leave.
 However, many UNISON members will be entitled to paid dependant leave due to agreements negotiated with their employer.